Rita Ora Shows Off Washboard Abs In Sexy Bikini

 “Happy to have you here in Barcelona!
 Looking forward to see you on Saturday at the festival!!
 Love you,” another fan wrote.

-Just last week, Ora was at it again, showing off her flawless body to fans but instead of a bikini, she wowed fans by rocking a a lacy red number and bright red lipstick as part of her partnership with Rimmel London.
-As the Inquisitr reported, the 27-year-old shared two sexy shots with fans, both while posing against a brick wall… and like her current photo, she looks absolutely stunning.
+Just last week, Ora was at it again, showing off her flawless body to fans but instead of a bikini, she wowed fans by rocking a lacy red number and bright red lipstick as part of her partnership with Rimmel London.
+As the Inquisitr reported, the 27-year-old shared two sexy shots with fans, both while posing against a brick wall – and like her current photo, she looks absolutely stunning.

 It’s no secret that Ora is in amazing shape and she recently opened up to Shape on how she keeps her body looking so good.